-The Government's Comprehensive Spending Review (CSR) 2016-20 reduced levels of central government funding for Fire and Rescue Services.
-In response to this, the Fire Authority has an Efficiency Plan in place.
-This is to show how the Fire Authority plans to improve the service it provides whilst managing with reduced real-term funding levels.
+The Government's Comprehensive Spending Review (CSR) 2020 maintained levels of central government funding for Fire and Rescue Services, however there may be plans in the future for funding to be reduced.
+The Authority has been actively looking at what effects a reduction in funding may have on the services that it provides.
+The Authority has an efficiency plan in place which details how the Fire Authority plans to improve the service it provides whilst managing with reduced real-term funding levels.

-The government carried out a one year CSR for 2019/20 and another is expected for 2020/21.
+The government carried out a one-year CSR for 2020/21 and another is expected for 2021/22.